yaronyg/SleeveForARM/README.md

 INSERT INTO fooers (name) VALUES ('A Name');
 ```

-Then save and exit notepad.
+Then please save and exit notepad.

 At this point to really get the Sleeve experience it would be best if you can open [The nane you picked] directory in VS Code.
 Then navigate to data/sleeve.js and open it.
 After "new MySqlAzure()" hit '.' and you should see autocomplete offering 'addMySqlInitialize'.
 Select that and pass in the argument "mysqlinit.txt".
 So the final line will look like: